Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 <generator object Module.parameters at 0x115214270>
 ```

 This is actually a list of every single `tensor` that has `requires_grad=True` that we secretly created.
-No more typing out a list of every parameter to SVG like we did with `var_1` and `var_2`!
+No more typing out a list of every parameter to SGD like we did with `var_1` and `var_2`!
 We will see this in action shortly.

 ### How to Train Your ~~Dragon~~ Neural Network {#how-to-train-your-neural-network}